kennedyaustin/Sunshine-D8/README.md

 We used this API to show where the results pulled from Yelp are located.
 The user can quickly see where the various results are based on the interactive map.
 (AJAX Used to pull data)

-# New Technology
+# New Technology - Javascript Plugins
-Vanilla Javascript Plug In: X-Ray.js
-This was used on our sign-in homepage form.
+Both of the plugins below were used on our sign-in homepage form.
+● X-Ray.js
-Allows to show/hide password strings in your password field when needed.
+Allow the user to show/hide password strings in their password field when needed.
+● Validator.js
+Forces the user to have some sort of email to the degree of being at least 'text@text.com'

 # Repeating Elements
 Yelp API Displays